North Battleford: Infrastructure

-The City of North Battleford has two water treatment plants and provides test samples of their drinking water every three months to the Water Security Agency to ensure provision of quality drinking water for residents.
-In addition, the City publishes its yearly water quality reports on the City's website to provide information to the general public.

-The City of North Battleford is in the final stages of constructing a $16 million sewer force main project in 2023 to provide long-term sanitary services for community residents and to have infrastructure that supports long-term community growth.
+In 2001, a problem with the city's water system led to the infection of approximately 6,280 people with cryptosporidiosis; a lawsuit seeking several million dollars in damages was filed in 2003.
+Between 5,800 and 7,100 people suffered from diarrheal illness, and 1,907 cases of cryptosporidiosis were confirmed.
+Equipment failures at the city's antiquated water filtration plant following maintenance were found to have caused the outbreak.
+The provincial and municipal government offered compensation to victims after the lawsuit was approved in 2017.

 The North Battleford Energy Centre, a natural gas-fired power station owned by Northland Power, has been operational since 2013.

 Transportation

 North Battleford is served by the North Battleford Airport, while the North Battleford/Hamlin Airport is no longer in use.
-The city also has Battlefords Transit, a public transit system, in addition to the book-as-needed "Handi-Bus" for people experiencing disabilities.
+The city also recently added a public transit system, in addition to the book-as-needed "Handi-bus" for people with disabilities.

 Local media

 Newspaper

-BattlefordsNOW.com is an online local news site focusing on what's happening "right NOW" in the Battlefords and surrounding areas.
-The local newspaper is the Battlefords News-Optimist.
-It is published weekly on Thursdays, and has circulation in the surrounding area.
+BattlefordsNOW.com is an online local news site focusing on what's happening "right NOW" in the Battlefords and surrounding area.

+The local newspaper is the Battlefords' News-Optimist.
+It is published weekly on Thursdays and has circulation in the surrounding area.

+Feed The Artist Magazine is a local non-profit periodical print and online publication that features the work of primarily local artists, photographers, and writers.

 Radio

-Three local radio stations serve the area: CJNB, CJCQ-FM ("Q98"), and CJHD-FM ("93.3 The Rock").
+Three local radio stations serve the area: CJNB, CJCQ-FM ("Q98"), and CJHD-FM ("93.3 Beach Radio").
+Some Saskatoon radio stations can also be received.

 Television

 The Battlefords were served by CFQC-TV-2 channel 6, an analogue repeater of CTV station CFQC-DT Saskatoon.
-Access Communications provides local cable TV and news coverage to the area.
+That repeater ended all analog broadcasting transmissions in 2021, and there are no plans for converting it to digital television.